jsqu99/spree_flexi_variants/README.md

 Version Notes
 =============

 NOTE: July 2, 2011 - Just made some major updates to master.
-Still testing.
+I attempted to test against spree master with no luck.

+Spree 0.60.* is the only known working version ATM.
+Stay tuned.

 SpreeFlexiVariants
 ==================